- Load Balancers

 |used in SBC (session border controllers) and gateways|

-client side service discovery uses broadcasting or heartbeat mechanism to keep track of active servers and deactivates unresponsive or failed servers.
-Some approaches for Service Discovery
+Client-side or even backend service discovery uses a broadcasting or heartbeat mechanism to keep track of active servers and deactivates unresponsive or failed servers.
+This process of maintaining active servers helps in faster connection time.
+Some approaches to Service Discovery

 - (-) exponentially incresing network traffic